Mexico–United States border wall: Origins

 The U.S. Congress approved a $4.3 million request by Immigration and Naturalization Service, in 1978, to build a fence along the border to replace an existing 27 mile fence near San Ysidro, California, and El Paso, Texas, and then build an additional 6 mile of new fence.
 Anchor Post Products was contracted to build the new fence in a project inherited from Richard Nixon, who was the first president to propose building a border fence.
 The proposed construction received press coverage after the company's George Norris, described the fence as a "razor-sharp wall", leading to negative responses in Mexico.
 The proposed wall, dubbed the "Tortilla Curtain" by critics, was condemned by Mexican politicians such as then-president José López Portillo, and it was raised as an issue during President Jimmy Carter's state visit to Mexico in February 1979.
 Fencing was ultimately constructed, but had a limited length and did not have razor wire.

 U.S. president George H. W. Bush approved the initial 14 miles (22.5 km) of fencing along the San Diego–Tijuana border.
 In 1993, President Bill Clinton oversaw initial border fence construction which was completed by the end of the year.
 Starting in 1994, further barriers were built under Clinton's presidency as part of three larger operations to taper transportation of illegal drugs manufactured in Latin America and immigration: Operation Gatekeeper in California, Operation Hold-the-Line in Texas, and Operation Safeguard in Arizona.
 Clinton signed the Illegal Immigration Reform and Immigrant Responsibility Act of 1996, which authorized further barriers and the reinforcement of the initial border fence.
 The majority of the border barriers built in the 1990s were made out of leftover helicopter landing mats from the Vietnam War.
+Unlike the WWII-era Marston Mats, the M8A1 used for border barrier lacked circular holes.
+The panels were flipped vertically and interlocked to become fencing.
+However, the solid, opaque wall presented susbtantial agent safety risks.
+Also, the mats were susceptible to under-digging, scaling and rusting over time.